A diagnosis and mood

 Talk to someone

 It can be hard to imagine yourself asking for help especially in the early days of a diagnosis.
-There are many sources of support and care you can turn to.
-Getting treatment can make a big difference.
+You can talk to your GP, specialist, or nurse about sources of support and there may be support groups near you.
+Or you may have a friend or family member that you can share your feelings with.

 You (and your friends and family) can also talk to someone by calling our confidential helpline on 01494 601 400.